eajitesh/Reporting-Solution-on-AWS/README.md

 * AWS ElasticSearch (ES)
 * AWS Redshift

+Details can be found on this page: [AWS Services for Reporting Database](https://github.com/eajitesh/Reporting-Solution-on-AWS/blob/master/aws_services_reporting_db.md)

 We shall take into consideration both of the above AWS storage service for our reporting database.

 ## AWS Services for Scheduling/Running Reporting ETL Jobs